 You’ll find plenty of debate around the web, and lots of people with opinions on this subject on the streets of Lanzarote.
-Generally, the electronics shops in Lanzarote have a bad reputation for scamming clients with fake goods, and bad trade practices.
+Generally, the electronic shops in Lanzarote have a bad reputation for scamming clients with fake goods, and bad trade practices.

-As a duty free island, with very low VAT, we have plenty of shops, usually owned by people of Indian, Bangladeshi or Pakistani origin, that sell a wide range of electrical gear.
+As a duty free island, with very low VAT, we have plenty of electronic shops, usually owned by people of Indian, Bangladeshi or Pakistani origin, that sell a wide range of electrical gear.
 Things like cameras, video cameras, MP3 players and watches.

 You’ll hear all sorts of horror stories about some of these shops – debit cards being charged more than once, fake goods, or old models being sold and even a product people have been shown being swapped before it was put back into the bag.